PlatyPew/Arduino-7-segment-display-magic/README.md

 In the Makefile, you need the change the `ARDUINO_PORT` to something else

 To know which port to use, you can try using `dmesg`

+(If you're on windows, well... figure it out yourself)